Pacific Islands

 New Zealand and the Pacific Islands

-New Zealand has a long history of partnership and working with islands in the Pacific region.
+Use these websites to discover New Zealand's long history of partnership and working with islands in the Pacific region.

 Te Ara: The Encyclopedia of New Zealand

-- Go to Stories and find the letter P.
+• Go to Stories A-Z and find the letter P.

-This site will help with understanding about New Zealand's relationship with the Pacific Islands:
+This site will help with understanding New Zealand's relationship with the Pacific Islands.

 Tips: We like sites like these because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.